Sobhangh/IDP-Z3/docs/Diagrams.md

     }
     SetName {
-        Declaration decl "Declaration of the set name" SetName root_set "root of the set in the type hierarchy" List[SetName] concept_domains "only for subset of Concept" SetName codomain "only for subset of Concept" }
+        Declaration decl "Declaration of the set name" List[SetName] root_set "roots of the set in the type hierarchy" List[SetName] concept_domains "only for subset of Concept" SetName codomain "only for subset of Concept" }